vufind-org/vufind/GOVERNANCE.md

 Secretary should be a member of PMC.

-The individual serving as the OLF Secretary may also be called upon to serve as an interim VuFind PMC Community Manager if the current Community Manager is temporarily unavailable, or until such time as voting is completed to replace a retiring Community Manager.
+The individual serving as the OLF Secretary may also be called upon to serve as an interim VuFind® PMC Community Manager if the current Community Manager is temporarily unavailable, or until such time as voting is completed to replace a retiring Community Manager.

 ### Other Project Roles

-While this document details some of the largest and most critical roles and responsibilities within the VuFind project, there are many smaller jobs that support the project's success, ranging from newsletter editing to release management.
+While this document details some of the largest and most critical roles and responsibilities within the VuFind® project, there are many smaller jobs that support the project's success, ranging from newsletter editing to release management.
 Because these roles may grow and evolve over time, it is impractical to try to capture all of them in this document;